Technical SEO

 You can use various online generators or plugins to create an XML sitemap for your website.

-Here's a detailed guide on how to create an XML sitemap:
+Here's a detailed guide on how to create it:

 Determine the pages on your website